You Can Come to Italy:

 With a group of 10 - 12 travelers we’ll stay at a beautifully renovated farmhouse on an estate in the countryside of Reggello in Tuscany; there’s a great view from the pool, the house gets spectacular sunsets and it’s near to Florence and also to the superstrada for going out and about.
 We will have a private van and driver for all ground transportation.

-Your activity level should allow you to walk for 2 - 4 miles per day including up and down steps, on uneven cobblestone streets and through vineyards and olive groves that are planted on hills and terraces.
+Note that there are steps to the bedrooms in the villa and that your activity level should allow you to walk for 2 - 4 miles per day including up and down steps, on uneven cobblestone streets and through vineyards and olive groves that are planted on hills and terraces.